skinny85/eol-blog/content/articles/2024/new-versions-of-jilt-released.md

-Interestingly, this issue also surfaced a bug in [JavaPoet](https://github.com/square/javapoet), a library Jilt depends on for code generation.
+Interestingly, this issue also surfaced a bug in [JavaPoet](https://github.com/square/javapoet), the library Jilt depends on for code generation.
 When generating a Staged Builder for a class with type parameters, there's an edge case where the return type in the method declaration of the interfaces generated for making sure the given required property has been set